GoogleCloudPlatform/compute-cassandra-python/README.md

 1. Next, the script creates 3 `n1-standard-1` instances running `debian-7`
 in each zone.
-The nodename is computed by concatenating the NODE_PREFIX defined in `tools/common.py`, a dash, the zone designator, another dash, and an incrementing integer (e.g. `cassnode-a-0` or `cassnode-b-2`).
+The nodename is computed by concatenating the NODE_PREFIX defined in `tools/common.py`, a dash, the zone designator, another dash, and an incrementing integer (e.g. `cassnode-a-0`, `cassnode-a-1`, ...).
-1. When an instance is created, a custom script is executed by using GCE's metadata feature.
-The commands to be executed on a newly created instance can be found in `tools/startup_script.sh`.
-The last command in this script is to create an empty file in a specific location.
-The `tools/create_cluster.py` iterates through the nodes and checks to see if that marker file has been created and sleeps between each check.
-Once all nodes possess the marker file, the script continues.
-1. Next, each node needs a few of its Cassandra configuration files updated.
-The script selects one node from each zone to act as a SEED node.
-Each node's `/etc/cassandra/cassandra.yaml` file is updated with the IP addresses of the SEED nodes.
-1. This guide uses mutliple zones and therefore a custom PropertyFileSnitch is generated with the IP addressess of all nodes in the cluster.
-This data is written to each node's `/etc/cassandra/cassandra-topology.properties` file.
+1. The script then uses the `gcutil push` feature to upload the JRE file to each node in the cluster.
+1. Now that each node in the cluster is up and running, the script then uses some of that node information to create a customized install script based on the included `tools/node_config_tmpl` file and saves that to `tools/node_config_tmpl.sh`.
+1. Next, the generated install script, `tools/node_config_tmpl.sh` is executed on each node in the cluster.
+The install script handles updating Debian packages, installing Cassandra, setting up the Cassandra configuration files, and installing the JRE that was uploaded to each node.
-1. Next, the Cassandra service is started on the two SEED nodes.
-In the example above, this was `cassnode-b-2` and `cassnode-a-0` which were randomly chosen.
+1. The Cassandra service is started on two SEED nodes, one in each zone.
+In the example above, this was `cassnode-a-2` and `cassnode-b-1` which were randomly chosen.
 The remaining non-SEED nodes are then also brought up.
 1. Finally, the script pauses for a minute to ensure all nodes have had a chance to discover each other and exchange data via the gossip protocol.
 To verify that the Cassandra cluster is actually running, the `nodetool status`